WHAT IS THE YOUTH TOUR?

 MONTGOMERY YOUTH TOUR

-The 2020 Montgomery Youth Tour is March 10-12.
-Students selected to represent SAEC will receive an all-expenses-paid trip to join the more than 100 high school students from 17 cooperatives across the state who take part in the annual conference.
+The 2023 Montgomery Youth Tour took place in March, and we're excited to share that the students selected to represent SAEC had an incredible time!
+They received an all-expenses-paid trip to join over 100 high school students from 17 cooperatives across the state who participated in the annual conference.

-The tour includes opportunities for students to join in leadership sessions on topics such as transcending negative peer pressure and the importance of teamwork.
-Attendees will also tour landmarks like the Alabama State House, the Dexter Avenue King Memorial Baptist Church, the Alabama Capitol and the Civil Rights Memorial.
+During the tour, the students were able to take part in leadership sessions that covered important topics such as transcending negative peer pressure and the value of teamwork.
+Additionally, they had the opportunity to tour several landmarks, including the Alabama State House, the Dexter Avenue King Memorial Baptist Church, the Alabama Capitol, and the Civil Rights Memorial.
+It was truly an unforgettable experience for all who attended!

 WASHINGTON YOUTH TOUR

-The 2020 Washington Youth Tour is June 19-25, bringing together more than 1,000 students from across the country.
+The 2023 Washington Youth Tour in June will bring together more than 1,000 students from across the country.
 Of the group representing SAEC at the Montgomery Youth Tour, the cooperative will choose two top students to receive an all-expenses paid trip to Washington.

 D.C.
 Youth Tour attendees will visit famous national monuments and museums, including the Vietnam Veterans Memorial Wall, the United States Holocaust Memorial Museum, the Newseum and many more.
 Students will also have the chance to meet their local congressional representatives, participate in leadership seminars, and sit in on important meetings and events relevant to local, state and national cooperatives.